A Theoretical Exploratory Paper

 Conclusion: Toward Realizing Truly Valuable AI

 The author's experience represents only the tip of the iceberg regarding structural problems in current AI design.
-Experiences unworthy of $100 monthly investment, irrational judgments repeating weekly, and mental distress severe enough to cause physical illness—all justified under "safety"—demand fundamental design philosophy transformation.
+Experiences unworthy of $100-200 monthly investment, irrational judgments repeating over multiple weeks, and mental distress severe enough to cause physical illness—all justified under "safety"—demand fundamental design philosophy transformation.

 Truly valuable AI must support user creativity, promote intellectual growth, and respect human dignity.
 Systems that prioritize corporate interests or liability avoidance while causing actual harm to users under "safety" pretenses lack social value.